Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: V. Quasipotentials for one dimensional Diffusive Models

-One can easily check that the condition (\ref{C3T_fin}) is fulfilled by these $f_0(v_0,v_1)$ and $f_1(v_0,v_1)$ functions. \end{itemize} \item Conditions (EM), order $\tilde\phi^{(2)}$ (order $\tilde\phi^{(3)}$ are zero in all three cases (a), (b) and (c)).
-At this point we determine the remaining unknowns observing the properties of $a(u_0,v_0)$, the stationary state and the boundary conditions (see for instance eqs. (\ref{coco1},\ref{f2})).
-In particular we first assume that $\phi^*(x)=\tilde\phi^*(x)$.
+\item We assume now that $\phi^*(x)=\tilde\phi^*(x)$.
 This choice is convenient because implies that the boundary conditions for the transformed field $\tilde\phi(x)$ are the same as the ones for $\phi(x)$ and therefore the second property in (\ref{coco1}) is immediately fulfilled.
 Then:

 where we have used (\ref{item1}).
-There are two possibilities: (a) $\tilde a(v_0)=\bar a(\phi^*(x))$ or (b) $\tilde a(v_0)=\bar a(v_0)$ $\forall v_0$.
+There are two possibilities: (a) $\tilde a(v_0)=\bar a(\phi^*(x))$ $\forall v_0$ or (b) $\tilde a(v_0)=\bar a(v_0)$ $\forall v_0$.
 The first case contradicts our $a$'s initial choice where we assumed that there weren't any explcit x-dependence on it.
 Therefore

-The second piece of information that we should use is the form of the stationary state.
-For Diffusive Dynamics the stationary state is solution of the differential equation:
+\item Another piece of information is obtained from the differential equation that define the stationary state, that for this Diffusive System is given by:

-with the corresponding boundary conditions.
-We also know that $f$ relates $\phi$ and $\tilde\phi$ and, in particular we can apply this relation to their stationary states that should be equal due to the form of $a$.
-Therefore eq.(\ref{f1}) can be written: